MlHsieh/AEPH-input-guide/README.md

 Despite its mysterious name, `input_variable.txt` defines the points at which the results (e.g. displacement, stress, strain) are calculated and output to `result.txt` and figures.

 Its format depends on [Otype](#otype) in `input_control.txt`.
 This is only a portion of all the available options.
-Consult *Hwu, 2021* for the full list.
+Consult Hwu (2021) for the full list.

 > For `Otype=1,2`, the first number in `input_variable.txt` controls the type of curve/surface.
 For example, if `Otype=1`, this number is `1` for piecewise line segments, and `2` for arc.
 Don't forget to include it in this file.